 - We also have longer-term “cyclical” periods lasting several years.
 Look no further than the four-year “presidential” cycle.

 Example of a Seasonal Investment Strategy

 “Sell In May”

 “Sell in May” is one of the most well-known stock market adages and is based on one of many seasonal tendencies of the markets.
 However, “Sell in May” is not a new strategy.
-In fact, the saying’s been around for 350 years with roots based in England’s early stock market.
+The saying’s been around 350 years, with roots in England’s early stock market.

 It’s thought that it dates back to when London stockbrokers took the summers off to launch their daughters into high society.
 They then returned in the fall, reflected in the substantial market rise.

 I’ll be frank: do NOT use seasonality as a “stand-alone” tool to make investing and trading decisions.
 Even though it seems predictable and reliable, it’s only useful when used with fundamental and technical analysis.